Testing topological conjugacy of time series: Conjugacy experiments

 \subsubsection{Experiment 3B}

-The logistic map is is one of the standard example of chaotic maps.
+The logistic map is one of the standard examples of chaotic maps.
 Thus, we expect that the behavior of the system will change significantly if we modify the parameter $l$.
 Here, we examine how the perturbation of $l$ affects the outcome of tested methods.

 \paragraph{Setup} We generated a collection of time series:

 Every time series $\cB(l)$ in the collection was compared with a reference time series $\cB(4.0)$.